RadioPotin/rainfall42/bonus0/README.md

 ```

 It seems that after a long enough input it began to print the second input, then the second input.
 It seems that there are two buffer overflows in this program.
+And the program crashes with a Segmentation Fault.

 ```shell-session
 bonus0@RainFall:~$ ./bonus0